-The default value of candidates_func in BoTorchSampler with single-objective optimization for non-constrained problems.
+The default value of candidates_func in BoTorchSampler with single-objective optimization.

 - train_x (Tensor) Previous parameter configurations.
 A torch.Tensor of shape (n_trials, n_params). n_trials is the number of already observed trials and n_params is the number of parameters. n_params may be larger than the actual number of parameters if categorical parameters are included in the search space, since these parameters are one-hot encoded.
 Values are not normalized. - train_obj (Tensor) Previously observed objectives.
 A torch.Tensor of shape (n_trials, n_objectives). n_trials is identical to that of train_x. n_objectives is the number of objectives.
-Observations are not normalized. - train_con (Tensor | None) Objective constraints.
-This option is not supported in logei_candidates_func and must be None. - bounds (Tensor) Search space bounds.
+Observations are not normalized. - train_con (Tensor / None) Objective constraints.
+A torch.Tensor of shape (n_trials, n_constraints). n_trials is identical to that of train_x. n_constraints is the number of constraints.
+A constraint is violated if strictly larger than 0.
+If no constraints are involved in the optimization, this argument will be None. - bounds (Tensor) Search space bounds.
 A torch.Tensor of shape (2, n_params). n_params is identical to that of train_x.
 The first and the second rows correspond to the lower and upper bounds for each parameter respectively. - pending_x (Tensor / None) Pending parameter configurations.
 A torch.Tensor of shape (n_pending, n_params). n_pending is the number of the trials which are already suggested all their parameters but have not completed their evaluation, and n_params is identical to that of train_x.